 Why burn rate is the pulse of SaaS financial health

 Think of burn rate as a vital sign for your company.
+A company’s burn rate reflects its spending habits, runway, and overall financial health.
 A healthy burn rate relative to growth indicates efficient scaling.
 An unhealthy burn rate—spending far more than you’re bringing in without proportional growth—signals trouble ahead.

 Many SaaS startups fail not because their product was flawed, but because they ran out of cash before reaching profitability or their next funding round.
 Monthly burn rate tracking gives you the visibility to make adjustments while you still have options.